JingeTu/dso/README.md

 I just do some notes here, for the convenience of my understanding.

+Add code snippets from https://github.com/HorizonAD/stereo_dso, make this stereo.

+Add support for kitti and euroc.

 # DSO: Direct Sparse Odometry

 For more information see